 Mark it where you'd like to be in five years.
-Realistically, what changes will be required to get there?

 If a neighbor or friend at work asked you, "What kind of stuff do they talk about at your church?", how would you summarize the most important elements of this week's sermon and the key lessons you intend to apply to your life?
 How would you explain it in plain language that anyone could understand?